GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Because we are uncertain about our scheduling estimates, we often lack the courage to defend them stubbornly against management and customer pressure.
+Simplicity and elegance are unpopular because they require hard work and discipline to achieve and education to be appreciated.

-~ Fred Brooks
+~ Edsger W. Dijkstra
 <pre>

 </pre>